michaeldfallen/michaeldfallen.github.io/_posts/2015-03-26-story-writing-who-what-why.markdown

     so that this backend business process that we need for auditing purposes has the things it needs to do it’s job.

-I noticed over time that the typical User Story format didn’t hold for backend processes or APIs.
 Does the user really want this thing?

-In those cases we switched to [Feature Injection] (thanks for the tip, Tim) to more honestly capture the purpose behind the story and found it really helped us focus on the benefit of the stories.
+In these cases we switched to [Feature Injection] (thanks for the tip, Tim) to more honestly capture the purpose behind the story and found it really helped us focus on the benefit of the stories.

+    In order to properly secure the system
+    Security need the User
+    to do the thing

-It wasn’t User facing benefit but there was a benefit to someone, usually someone with a budget to worry about or a neck on the line, but that benefit is still real and worth understanding.
+It wasn’t user-facing benefit but there was a benefit to someone, usually someone with a budget to worry about or a neck on the line, but that benefit is still real and worth understanding.